Yes, You Can Use Coconut Oil as a Makeup Remover — Here’s How!

-Observe coconut oil in summer and then again in winter, and you’re likely to notice the consistency is completely different.
-That’s because when kept at room temperature—or colder—coconut oil remains a solid.
-However, with just a little bit of warmth, coconut oil quickly becomes a liquid.
+Observe coconut oil in summer and again in winter, and you’re likely to notice the consistency is completely different.
+That’s because when kept at room temperature or colder, coconut oil remains a solid.
+However, with just a little bit of warmth coconut oil quickly becomes a liquid.
 To use coconut oil as a makeup remover, it should be in its liquid form.
 If yours is solid, pick up a small amount — about the size of a pea — and rub it between your fingers to melt it.

 Once your fingers are coated in oil, close your eyes and spread the oil over your lids.
 Rub the oil in to remove eyeshadow and eyebrow makeup, then gently work the oil into your eyelashes to break down mascara (yes, even waterproof).
-Continue massaging the oil into your skin wherever you’re wearing makeup, going over the rest of your face, plus your lips.
+Continue massaging the oil into your skin wherever you’re wearing makeup, going over the rest of your face and lips.

-For your final step, you have more than one option.
-You can either rinse off any remaining residue and call it a day or follow with a face wash.
+For your final step, you have two options: Rinse off any remaining residue and call it a day or follow with a face wash.
 If you’d rather end the cleansing portion of your regimen right now, simply rinse off thoroughly with lukewarm water.

 If you’re using coconut oil as the first part of a double cleansing method, follow up with your facial cleanser to remove any remaining dirt and debris.
 If you don’t feel entirely clean after using coconut oil — especially if your skin is acne-prone — you may find it beneficial to double cleanse.